Frequently Asked Questions

 There is not a universal "best time" to conduct VE analyses that would apply to each and every project.
 The simplest answer is that a VE should be conducted as soon as sufficient information is available to perform an analysis.
 Even though the law only requires that one analysis be conducted during the design or concept phase, projects can benefit from two studies during the life of the project.
 The first analysis should be done early in the development phase and can be carefully coordinated with the environmental process to help minimize project impacts, decide the best type of facility to build, and pinpoint its location.
 A second analysis could then be performed during the final design phase to address design issues (geometrics, final vertical and horizontal alignments, drainage, construction staging, traffic control, signalization, pavement and structure details, etc.) and "fine tune" the project before letting it to construction.

-Refer to the "Best Practices" section of the FHWA's VE Accomplishment Report for FY 2007 and 2008 for more information about how certain states schedule and coordinate the timing of their VE studies to achieve maximum benefit.
+Refer to the "Best Practices" section of the FHWA's VE Accomplishment Report for more information about how certain states schedule and coordinate the timing of their VE studies to achieve maximum benefit.

 Question 4: What is the proper team size for a VE team, and how long should a VE analysis take?